 - Outside factors affected your field sobriety test.

-- The FSTs required by the police officer didn’t truly prove drunkenness.
+- The FSTs required by the police officer did not truly prove drunkenness.

 Stay Out of Court and Enter a Pretrial Diversion Program

 You may be able to avoid bringing your Huntington Beach DUI case to trial altogether if you can secure entry into a pretrial diversion program.
-It is important to note these types of programs are typically only available if this is your first time being accused of a DUI and no one was seriously injured or killed as a result of your alleged drunk driving.
+It is important to note these programs are typically only available if this is your first time being accused of a DUI and no one was seriously injured or killed due to your alleged drunk driving.

 - Attending therapy sessions